NickCMoore/xmas-food-quiz/TESTING.md

 ![HTML Validator testing](assets/Testing%20images/W3C_HTML.png)

 * Error: No p element in scope but a p end tag seen.
-There was a stray </p> tag which was removed.
+There was a stray paragraph closing tag which was removed.

 Upon resolving this error in the W3C Validator, no further errors remain.